azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_04.md

 ## Dataset

+> All the mentioned datasets in challenge 4 and challenge 5 can be found in your locally cloned repository **`aidevcollege/day1/AzureMachienLearningService/data`**.

 For this challenge, we'll use the `Pima Indians Diabetes` dataset: The Pima Indians Diabetes Dataset involves predicting the onset of diabetes within 5 years in Pima Indians given medical details.
 Before getting started, have a look at the data set: [`pima-indians-diabetes.csv`](../data/pima-indians-diabetes.csv).
+As this dataset is controversially discussed we have added the following two documents: [blog](https://researchblog.duke.edu/2016/10/24/diabetes-and-privacy-meet-big-data/#:~:text=Generations%27%20worth%20of%20data%20on,pregnancies%20of%20Pima%20Native%20Americans.) and [paper](https://www.journals.uchicago.edu/doi/full/10.1086/693853?mobileUi=0&).

+> *"This is where “eternal” medical consent enters the equation: no researcher can realistically inform a study participant of what their medical data will be used for 40 years in the future."*
+> To make this sensitive topic aware we added this dataset as well as our Microsoft AI principles.
+> **Please be responsible and follow the:** [Microsoft AI principles](https://www.microsoft.com/en-us/ai/responsible-ai?activetab=pivot1%3aprimaryr6)

 **Note:**
-You can find more datasets for trying out AutoML on [this website](https://machinelearningmastery.com/standard-machine-learning-datasets/) or obviously on [Kaggle](https://www.kaggle.com/) - by the way, the `Wine Quality Dataset` also makes for a nice demo.
+You can find more datasets for trying out AutoML on [this website](https://machinelearningmastery.com/standard-machine-learning-datasets/) or obviously on [Kaggle](https://www.kaggle.com/) - by the way, the [`Wine Quality Dataset`](../data/winequality-white.csv) also makes a great use case for a nice demo.

 **A word of caution:** Always make sure to only use properly formatted `csv` files with Automated Machine Learning.
 Especially incomplete lines/rows, e.g. missing a few commas, can throw off the service easily.